Scales of Fr\'echet means and Karcher quasi-arithmetic means: Introduction: Distances and Fr echet means

-Din, Tran, and Truong~\cite{dinh2025every} recently showed that every interior point $c$ of a finite interval $(a,b)$ in $[0,\infty)$ is the midpoint with respect to some metric distance, where \begin{itemize} \item a dissimilarity measure $d(x,y)$ is mathematically called a {\em distance} if and only if it satisfies the following metric axioms: (i) Non-negativity: $d(x,y)\geq 0$, (ii) Identity of the indiscernibles: $d(x,y)=0$ if and only if $x=y$, (iii) Symmetry $d(x,y)=d(y,x)$, and (iv) triangle inequality: $d(x,z)+d(z,y)\geq d(x,y)$ for all $z$,
+\begin{dfn} A dissimilarity measure $d(x,y)$ is mathematically called a {\em distance} if and only if it satisfies the four metric axioms: (i) Non-negativity: $d(x,y)\geq 0$, (ii) Identity of the indiscernibles: $d(x,y)=0$ if and only if $x=y$, (iii) Symmetry $d(x,y)=d(y,x)$, and (iv) triangle inequality: $d(x,z)+d(z,y)\geq d(x,y)$ for all $z$ \end{dfn}